zapier/zapier-platform/packages/cli/README.md

 * `Error` (_added in v9.3.0_) - Stops the current operation, allowing for (auto) replay.
 Read more on [General Errors](#general-errors)
 * `HaltedError` - Stops current operation, but will never turn off Zap.
 Read more on [Halting Execution](#halting-execution)
-* `ExpiredAuthError` - Turns off Zap and emails user to manually reconnect.
+* `ExpiredAuthError` - Stops the current operation and emails user to manually reconnect.
 Read more on [Stale Authentication Credentials](#stale-authentication-credentials)
 * `RefreshAuthError` - (OAuth2 or Session Auth) Tells Zapier to refresh credentials and retry operation.
 Read more on [Stale Authentication Credentials](#stale-authentication-credentials)
 * `ThrottledError` (_new in v11.2.0_) - Tells Zapier to retry the current operation after a delay specified in seconds.
 Read more on [Handling Throttled Requests](#handling-throttled-requests)